-Clarion University is approved to offer training under the various GI Bills.
-Students who are entitled under one of these bills should contact the Veterans' Counselor, in the SFS Office, immediately after being accepted for admission to the university in order to secure additional instruction.
-This procedure is necessary to ensure students receive their monthly benefits.
+Clarion University is approved to offer courses/programs under the G.I.
+Bill.
+Students who are entitled under one of these bills should contact the Veterans Certifying Official immediately after being accepted for admission to the university in order to secure additional instruction at 814-393-1071.
+Credit for educational experience in the armed services is accepted on the basis of recommendations by the American Council on Education - ACE.